Income Tax Allowance + National Insurance + Rate Bands

 - Discussions will continue with the various Northern Ireland parties to achieve similar ends.

 - The rate of PPT will increase from 1st April 2024 from £210.82 per tonne to £217.85 per tonne.

 National Minimum Wage (NMW) and National living Wage (NLW)

-- A reminder that the NMW and NLW is due to increase from the beginning of April this year.
+- A reminder that the NMW and NLW are due to increase from the beginning of April 2024.